TN456/FieldGuard/README.md

 FieldGuard is a multi-phase, event-driven project that simulates livestock health data, streams it through Apache Kafka, and processes it for anomaly detection.

-**Phase 1 & 2 are complete:** The project currently provisions a full data infrastructure via Docker and runs a realistic Python-based simulator that generates complex telemetry (GPS, heart rate, temperature) based on biological state machines.
+**Phases 1, 2 & 3 are complete:** The project currently provisions a full data infrastructure via Docker, runs a realistic Python-based simulator, and utilizes **Unsupervised Machine Learning** to detect health anomalies in real-time without hardcoded rules.

 ## Project Goals

 - **Realistic Simulation:** Move beyond random number generation by using state machines to simulate biological health events (Healthy -> Incubating -> Fever -> Recovery).
 - **Event-Driven Architecture:** Utilize Apache Kafka as the central nervous system for data streaming.
+- **Intelligent Analysis:** Use **Isolation Forest** algorithms to learn "normal" herd behavior and automatically flag deviations (sickness/distress).
 - **Hybrid Storage:** Store data in **MongoDB** (document store for alerts/logs) and **MySQL** (relational data for farm management).

 ---